New York officials downplay concern over new coronavirus variant

 Yale University Professor Nathan Grubaugh called conclusions drawn from the two studies “an absolute mess.”

-Reporting by Peter Szekely in New York; Additional reporting by Doina Chiacu, Deena Beasley and Anurag Maan; Editing by Bill Berkrot
+Reporting by Peter Szekely in New York; Additional reporting by Doina Chiacu, Deena Beasley, Caroline Humer, Steve Gorman and Anurag Maan; Editing by Bill Berkrot and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.